mawenbao/gofeed/README.md

 ## More functions on the todo list

 1. <del>Cache old requests: use sqlite to cache downloaded web pages and save their lastmod time.</del>
+2. Download html files for each feed target defined in the configuration in separate goroutines.
-2. Add alternative methods to extract feed title, link and description from html
+3. Add alternative methods to extract feed title, link and description from html
     1. xpath

 ## Install